hngtuong/cosmiccalc/README.md

 # `cosmiccalc` (originally stylized as CosmiCalc)

-A web-based build simulator for a 3D MMOTPS [CosmicBreak](http://cosmicbreak.cyberstep.com).
+A web-based build simulator for a (now out-of-service) 3D MMOTPS [CosmicBreak](http://cosmicbreak.cyberstep.com).

-## Information

-The documentations are still under construction.
-For now please refer to [Cosmic Break Fan Forum thread](http://www.cosmicbreakfanforum.com/t15375-#353114).
+CyberStep has revealed the new version of the game called [Cosmic Break Universal](https://cosmicbreak-universal.com/).

+**Note that we do not have up-to-date stats to fully support CBUNI currently.**
+Some low-effort updates might be made to make this simulator be slightly more helpful for CBUNI during the beta period.

 ## Contributing